ijm/specsmith/spec-verification/verification-tags-spec.md

 * **Ⓟ — Provable**: The requirement can be verified via static analysis, structure parsing, or deterministic logic.
 Examples include formatting, file structure, keyword usage.
 * **Ⓣ — Testable**: The requirement can be verified by running pass/fail tests (unit, integration, etc.).
-* **Ⓔ — Evaluatable**: The requirement MUST include a floor–target–ceiling triple, defining the minimum acceptable value, the desired goal, and the maximum useful or plausible value of a continuious or graded measurement, such as performance, accuracy, or complexity.
+* **Ⓔ — Evaluatable**: The requirement MUST include a floor–target–ceiling triple, defining the minimum acceptable value, the desired goal, and the maximum useful or plausible value of a continuous or graded measurement, such as performance, accuracy, or complexity.
 * **Ⓗ — Heuristically Acceptable**: The requirement is assessed subjectively or fuzzily, by human review or AI-assisted style checking.

 ### Prohibited Elements